March 20, 2021 - Comments Off on Shooting the Milky Way and Rock Art

 New cameras work at absurdly high iso these days so experiment and check your histogram to avoid heartbreak later (watch the video for an explanation of the histogram curve).

-The video gives you a pretty good overview
+The video gives you a good overview

 Most importantly have fun being outside at night!